defenseunicorns/uds-core/docs/dev/entra-integration.md

     | `ipaddr` | ID |
     | `upn` | SAML |

+> When adding these claims, a dialogue box will appear that says "Some of these claims (email, upn) require OpenID Connect scopes to be configured through the API permissions page or by checking the box below.".
+Select the chechbox that says "Turn on the Microsoft Graph email, profile permission (required for claims to appear in token).
+Click "Add".

 1. You will also need to add a "Groups claim" as follows:
    1. Select "All groups" under "Select group types to include in Access, ID, and SAML tokens."
 Accept the default values for the rest.
    1. Click "Add" when done.